Skip to main content

 2. Response Diff Analysis - Is the behavior change meaningful?

-3. False Positive Signatures - Does this match known FP patterns?
+3. False Positive Signatures - Does this match known FP patterns (cross-referenced against the MITRE CWE database)?

 4. Evidence Hashing - Is the evidence reproducible?